Archive for the 'NEW ORLEANS FUN' Category

 I have long stopped worrying about those who don’t come since I began to pay attention to the quality of my dances with arguably the best tango dancers in the city.
 There I was feeling like a fox in a chicken coop sharing tandas after tandas with Valorie, Patricia, Linda, Jessica, Graciela… Contrary to traveling teachers or mail order “nuevo” acrobats, I have the satisfaction of having had an important hand in brigning up these ladies to the superb level they occupy.
 It’s like cooking with fresh herbs grown outside your window.
 It’s only fair that I love going dancing to Le Phare.

-WE DO THE FAT TUESDAY
+WE DO THE FAT TUESDAY Leave a comment

 The Rex Procession has been the highlight of Mardi Gras day since the Rex Organization was formed and first paraded in 1872.
 While there had been celebrations in many forms on Mardi Gras before that time, the Rex Parade gave a brilliant daytime focus to the festivities, and provided a perfect opportunity for Rex, King of Carnival, to greet his city and his subjects.
 The Rex Procession today is true to the long tradition of rich themes, elegant design, and floats built with traditional materials and designs.
 Most of Rex’s floats are built on old wooden wagons with wood-spoked wheels.
 In recent years the theme and design of the parade have been suggested in advance of the parade with the publication of Parade Bulletins, designed to give the public a glimpse of what will roll from the Rex Den on Mardi Gras day.